 AMS Mesh Lawsuit Update

-Pelvic mesh and bladder sling problems have been detailed by major medical clinics for decades, yet the mesh and slings still remain on the market and are being implanted in women.
-Major medical clinics and university affiliated medical institutions, such as the Cleveland Clinic, have published articles and treatise on the mesh complications.
+Pelvic mesh and bladder sling problems have been reported by major medical clinics for decades.
+Major medical clinics and university affiliated medical institutions, such as the Cleveland Clinic, have published articles and treatise on the Mesh Problems and Complications

 American Medical Systems (AMS)

 We are reviewing cases involving AMS products that required surgical revision or removal including:

 - Mini-Arc Sling

 - Elevate Pelvic Mesh